 All applicants who are not citizens of the United States and who are not native speakers of English must show evidence of proficiency in the English language either by attaining a satisfactory score on the International English Language Testing System or by having received a degree from an accredited university or college where English is the language of instruction.
-For information, contact IELTS Inc. at 100 East Carson Street, Suite 200, Pasadena CA 91103, USA; telephone 626.564.2954; fax 626.564.2981; e-mail ielts@cell. org; Web site, www.ielts.org.
+For information about IELTS test dates and locations, contact IELTS Inc. at 100 East Corson Street, Suite 200, Pasadena CA 91103, USA; telephone 626.564.2954; fax 626.564.2981; e-mail ielts@ieltsintl.org; Web site, www.ielts.org.